gravitational/teleport/rfd/0079-oidc-joining.md

   // when trying to create rules around which workflows should be allowed to
   // authenticate against a cluster. message Rule {
-    // Sub also known as Subject is a string that roughly uniquely identifies
+    // Sub also known as Subject is a string that roughly uniquely indentifies
     // the workload.
 The format of this varies depending on the type of
     // github action run.
     string Sub = 1 [(gogoproto.jsontag) = "sub,omitempty"];